RLangendam/TDDSeed/Readme.md

 Build: [CMake](https://cmake.org/) using [Hunter](https://hunter.readthedocs.io/en/latest/).

-Clone, build and work on any [Awesome Kata](https://github.com/gamontal/awesome-katas) to practice yourself or organiza a [Coding Dojo](https://codingdojo.org/WhatIsCodingDojo) with your friends.
+Clone, build and work on any [Awesome Kata](https://github.com/gamontal/awesome-katas) to practice yourself or organize a [Coding Dojo](https://codingdojo.org/WhatIsCodingDojo) with your friends.